 The Group's Audit Committee consists of Messrs.
-Gruenberg and Vicari.
-Mr. Vicari is the Chairman of the Group's Audit Committee.
+Fitch, Gruenberg and LeSar as advisory member.
+Mr. Fitch is the Chairman of the Group's Audit Committee.
 The audit committee is responsible for engaging independent public accountants, reviewing with the independent public accountants the plans and results of the audit engagement, approving professional services provided by the independent public accountants, reviewing the independence of the independent public accountants, considering the range of audit and non-audit fees the Group's compliance with legal and regulatory requirements and reviewing the adequacy and integrity of the Group's internal accounting controls.